pipermintwala/extract-google-advertiser-data/README.md

 add a more roboust solution to extract more advertisers by permuting through characters

-grouping,cleanig the obtained JSON data and converting it into CSVS
+grouping,cleaning the obtained JSON data and converting it into CSVS